 The key is to show a huge amount of empathy, forward planning and insight in order to minimise the disruption felt by your child/ren.
 As well as creating a smoother transition between homes, irrespective of how often the move occurs or how long the stay will be.

 The level of animosity between ex partners will play a part in the child’s experience of the transition from one home to the next.
 And of course, 2020 has seen COVID-19 restrictions add further complications to an already difficult situation.
-Every family dynamic is different, and each case of co-parenting is different as well.
+Every family dynamic is different, and each co-parenting case is different.

-However, there are some simple yet effective ways to help kids of all ages and stages ensure a smoother transition as they move from one home to the other regardless of the specific circumstances at play.
+However, there are some simple yet effective ways to help kids of all ages and stages ensure a smoother transition as they move from one home to another, regardless of the specific circumstances at play.

-Many parents have concerns around the change in temperament they see in their children upon return from a visit to their ex.
-Whilst this can be difficult to parent through and manage, it is important to understand where these emotions are coming from.
+Many parents have concerns about the change in temperament they see in their children upon return from a visit to their ex.
+While this can be difficult to parent through and manage, it is essential to understand where these emotions are coming from.

-Much of the time, they are coming from a genuine desire that things were different, a feeling of being displaced or unsettled and a sadness that their time with their dad has finished.
+They are often coming from a genuine desire that things were different, a feeling of being displaced or unsettled and a sadness that their time with their dad has finished.
 (This can often be the case when dad is the parent they spend less time with).

-No matter what your feelings may be towards your ex, empathy for your child or children really is key in helping them settle in from one home to the next.
+No matter your feelings towards your ex, empathy for your child or children is key in helping them settle in from one home to the next.
 Understanding that this transition is challenging helps parents to allow their child some grace, as they adjust again to your home.

 In addition, children may express through their words or behaviour that they miss their other parent.
-By validating your child’s feelings and reassuring them that they will see their other parent in a few days, or via Facetime or phone in the meantime, will help your child to feel less abandoned and to feel reassured that both parents still love and care for them.
+Validating your child’s feelings and reassuring them that they will see their other parent in a few days, or via Facetime or phone in the meantime, will help your child feel less abandoned and reassured that both parents still love and care for them.